top of page

 Ingredients:

-• 1/4 cup milk (we used almond milk --any will do)
+1/4 cup milk (we used almond milk --any milk of choice will work)

 Directions: